Breast Reconstruction Baltimore

 We understand the unique circumstances that have led you to seek a plastic surgeon’s help and promise to treat you as a partner in your breast reconstruction process.

-While facilitating your recovery after breast cancer and mastectomy is our priority, Dr. Cohen and Dr. Lickstein also aim to recreate an aesthetically pleasing, symmetrical, and natural looking breast that closely matches your opposite breast shape and size.
+While facilitating your recovery after breast cancer and mastectomy is our priority, our surgeons aim to recreate an aesthetically pleasing, symmetrical, and natural looking breast that closely matches your opposite breast shape and size.

 Your plastic surgeon at CSCMD will essentially become part of your cancer treatment team, and he will develop a close working relationship with your cancer surgeon as well as any other physicians involved in your care.